hashicorp/sa-ssdp-aws/docs/PLATFORM.md

 With your AWS credentials exported, and the correct information added to your `$HOME/sa-ssp-aws/platform/vault-ent-aws/terraform.tfvars` from the steps above, you should now be able to run:

-//TODO: ensure only the required information is added to the `sa-ssp-aws/inputs/terraform.tf-platform`

 ```sh
 cd $HOME/sa-ssp-aws/platform/vault-ent-aws
 terraform init